Seventh-day Adventist theology: Spirit of Prophecy

 The church believes the spiritual gift of prophecy was manifested in the ministry of Ellen White, whose writings are sometimes referred to as the "Spirit of Prophecy".
 The church's 28 Fundamental Beliefs state:

 "her writings are a continuing and authoritative source of truth which provide for the church comfort, guidance, instruction, and correction.
 They also make clear that the Bible is the standard by which all teaching and experience must be tested."

 Two other official statements regarding the prophetic ministry of Ellen White have recently been voted at General Conference Sessions.
 The June 1995 document A Statement of Confidence in the Spirit of Prophecy states that White "did the work of a prophet, and more", and that her writings "carry divine authority, both for godly living and for doctrine"; and recommended that "as a church we seek the power of the Holy Spirit to apply to our lives more fully the inspired counsel contained in the writings of Ellen G White."
 The 2005 document Resolution on the Spirit of Prophecy called upon "Seventh-day Adventists throughout the world to prayerfully study her writings, in order to understand more fully God's purpose for His remnant people", describing her writings as "theological stimulus".

 There has been an increasing tendency in the church to view White in more human terms, although still inspired.
 Whatever the prominence assigned to her writings for doctrinal authority, Adventists are agreed that the Bible takes precedence as the final authority.

+"In many ways the philosophical assumptions and presuppositions of our worldview are different from traditional Christianity and bring different perspectives on some of these old issues.
+We do not accept the traditional Platonic dualistic worldview and metaphysics that were foundational to the church fathers' theology of the Trinity, one of these being the concept of the immortality of the soul."

+One Adventist sociology professor has described the Adventist view as follows: